jpazzini/MAPD-B/dask/README.md

 For this exercise, we will use docker-compose to simulate a cluster with a number of nodes:
 - 1 container running the Dask `scheduler` (the head-node of the cluster)
 - 1 _or more_ containers running Dask `workers` (the processing-nodes of the cluster)
-- 1 container running the Dask client, the Python interpreter and a Jupyter-notebook sever
+- 1 container running the Dask client, the Python interpreter and a Jupyter-notebook server

 ![Dask cluster with docker](notebooks/imgs/docker/cluster.png)